A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Convergence analysis of GHOM for convex optimization

-Now we are ready to prove the superlinear convergence of the GHOM algorithm in function values for general uniformly convex objective functions.
+Now we are ready to prove the local superlinear convergence of the GHOM algorithm in function values for general uniformly convex objective functions.

-\begin{theorem} Let $f$ be uniformly convex function of degree $q \geq 2$ with constant $\sigma_{q}$ and admitting a $p \geq 1$ higher-order surrogate function $g(\cdot;x)$ at each point $x \in \text{dom} f$ as given in Definition \ref{def:sur} such that the error function $h = g-f$ is convex.
+\begin{theorem} Let the objective function $f$ in the optimization problem \eqref{eq:optpb} be proper, lower semicontinuous and uniformly convex of degree $q \geq 2$ with constant $\sigma_{q}$ on the closed convex set $\mathcal{X}$.
+Additionally, let Assumptions \ref{def:sur} and \ref{ass:opt} hold and assume that the error function $h = g-f$ is convex on the convex set $\mathcal{X}$.
 Then, the sequence $(x_k)_{k \geq 0}$ generated by algorithm GHOM has the following convergence rate in function values: